-- Even using cm-level accurate initial state vectors, the best predictions are immediately in the tens to hundreds of meters or more. - After about half the orbital period, the tangential error begins to dominate the error characteristics, no matter what orbital regime. - Performing an OD significantly improves the results due to the consistent force modeling, and ability to solve for potentially unknown satellite parameters. - Almost all results were less than 1 km at a week, which should suffice for many operations. - A properly formulated filter/smoother can easily process through short segments of data and provide valuable information about a variety of operations.
+- Even using cm-level accurate initial state vectors, the best predictions are immediately in the tens to hundreds of meters or more. - After about half a period, the tangential error begins to dominate the error characteristics, no matter what orbital regime. - Performing an OD significantly improves the results due to the consistent force modeling, and ability to solve for potentially unknown satellite parameters. - Almost all results were less than 1 km at a week, which should suffice for many operations. - A properly formulated filter/smoother can easily process through maneuvers and provide valuable information about a variety of operations.